-As a benchmark for our analysis below, Table 1 also contains the intra-Council distribution of power under the Nice and Lisbon Treaty voting rules according to the Shapley-Shubik power index (SSI) (Shapley 1953; Shapley and Shubik 1954).
+As a benchmark for our analysis below, Table 1 also contains the intra-Council distribution of power in EU28 under the Nice and Lisbon Treaty voting rules according to the Shapley-Shubik power index (SSI) (Shapley 1953; Shapley and Shubik 1954).
 This index is closest in spirit to the strategic analysis pursued below, and in particular closer than the other main power index, the Penrose-Banzhaf power index (Penrose 1946; Banzhaf 1965).
-We will thus give traditional power analysis its 'best shot' in the later comparisons.
-Many qualitative observations, e. g. that the Lisbon rules make the biggest four countries and Romania more powerful than they were under the Nice rules, actually do not depend on which power measure is used.
+We will focus on the SSI and thus give traditional power analysis its 'best shot' in the later comparisons.4 Many qualitative observations, e.g., that the Lisbon rules make the biggest four countries, and Romania and Malta more powerful than they were under the Nice rules, actually do not depend on which relative power measure is used.